DockerDemos/vm-docker-bench/README.md

 Version:  Beta 324.5.0

 [CoreOS](https://coreos.com) was chosen as the host OS for each of these tests.
-The OS was PXE booted and configured with the CoreOS Cloud Config YAML file included in this repo.
+The OS was PXE booted and configured with the CoreOS Cloud Config YAML file included in this repository.
 The operating system was installed into RAM, and /var/lib/docker mounted to the first local hard disk.

 **Docker**